-The Nomination Committee will also consider Board diversity as part of its annual evaluation of the performance and effectiveness of the Board.
+The Nomination Committee will also consider Board diversity as part of its annual evaluation of the structure and composition of the Board.

-During the year, the Diversity Policy was updated to include measurable objectives for implementing the policy and progress on achieving those objectives (in particular, gender diversity at Board level and across the workforce) in accordance with the CG Code.
+During the year, the Diversity Policy was reviewed to assess the implementation of the policy and progress on achieving measurable objectives (in particular, gender diversity at Board level and across the workforce), as set forth in the CG Code.

-In considering the appointment of Young Elaine Carole as an INED in March 2022, the Nomination Committee and the Board had, in accordance with the Nomination Policy, considered a variety of factors including, in particular, diversity pursuant to the Diversity Policy.
-The Nomination Committee and the Board formed the view that, with Young Elaine Carole's extensive experience in both real estate and hospitality across Asia, she would be a valuable addition to the Board and would further enrich the spectrum of skills, experience and diversity of perspectives of the Board, thereby enhancing the diversity and effectiveness of the Board.
+In considering the appointment of Chung Cordelia as an INED in May 2023, the Nomination Committee and the Board had, in accordance with the Nomination Policy, considered a variety of factors including diversity pursuant to the Diversity Policy and the expertise and experience relevant to the Group considering in particular the increasing concern on information security and data privacy.
+The Nomination Committee and the Board formed the view that, with Chung Cordelia's extensive multinational experience specialising in information technology and knowledge of the building industry, she would bring valuable expertise to the Board and further enrich the spectrum of skills, experience and diversity of perspectives of the Board.

-Gender Diversity
+Gender Diversity at Board Level

 The Board recognizes that gender-diverse leadership encourages better governance, provides broader range of perspectives to the decision-making process and ultimately increases corporate performance and competitiveness.
-With female Directors accounting for 27% of our Board, Hysan maintains a high level of female board representation among Hong Kong listed companies.
+To reinforce our commitment to gender diversity, Hysan in 2022 pledged to increase the percentage of female representation at Board level to 33% by the end of 2025, with the ultimate goal of achieving gender parity at Board level.